Top social media trends you need to know

 Masks and stickers on Instagram are great for this approach.
 There will be even more opportunities for co-production in the future as brands provide templates for users to create their own content.
 This will allow for more organic connections between companies and consumers.

-2021 brings even more opportunities for remixing as brands engage with new audiences and create additional content that allows them to stand out.
+This year brings even more opportunities for remixing, as brands engage with new audiences and create additional content that allows them to stand out.

 11. Conversational Marketing

-In the past, voice was important for communication, and calls far outweighed the use of text messages.
-Now half of consumers write more than they speak on their smartphones.
+In the past, the voice was important for communication and calls far outweighed the use of text messages.
+Now half of the consumers write more than they speak on their smartphones.
 However, voice communications, searches, notes, audio messages, assistants, and even voice tweets are returning to the marketing industry.
 The audio format has become more accepted, which has served as the development of podcasts.

 12. The free promotion will die